emeraldhieu/toucher/README.md

 # Toucher

-Toucher is a travelcard system simulation like [Oyster card  used in London](https://en.wikipedia.org/wiki/Oyster_card).
+Toucher is a travelcard system simulation like [London's Oyster card](https://en.wikipedia.org/wiki/Oyster_card).
 It takes a CSV file that contains touches, processes the content and produces three output files including successful trips, unprocessable trips, and trip summary.

 ### 1) Hypothetical travel system